Q. What are you building?

 Q. How will pedestrian safety be addressed?

 A. The PMPM traffic consultant, McMahon and Transportation Engineers and Planners, has done a complete traffic study of the area where the incline elevator will be located off of Bradford Street.
-There will be new signage on Bradford Street to show directions to the incline elevator, the new front door of the Pilgrim Monument.
+There will be new signage on Bradford Street to show directions to the inclined elevator, the new front door of the Pilgrim Monument.
 There will also be a traffic monitoring program to analyze the potential impact of traffic that will take place before, during and after construction in the area of Bradford and Ryder Streets.